KlaraSvobodova/English-for-designers/02-first-impression/final.md

 ### CHAOIDY PANÍ PAPOUŠKOVÉ
-"Chaoid's of Mrs. Parrots"
+"Chaoid's of Mrs. Parrot"

-* This book covers the history of art by Mrs. Vaculíková from prehistoric times to the present.
-In the book, you will find education materials, including illustrations and interesting facts...
-And this is my final project on Michael's school.
+* This book is about the history of art by Mrs. Vaculíková from prehistoric times to the present.
+In the book, you will find education materials, illustrations and interesting facts about some artist...
+And it was my final project on Michael's school.

 ![Free_Book_Mockup_8 (kopie)](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/15b0a675-544b-4efa-9823-8a5b6d32ad9a)
 ![Free_Book_Mockup_3 (kopie)](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/d93db4c0-1d61-4b58-922d-8ea76d8ac710)